 Many people report 'phantom limb' pain.
 They feel pain in the amputated limb, even though it is no longer there.
 This pain is usually mild and goes away by itself.
 But in some patients, it can become a serious problem that is hard to treat.
 If this happens, you may need medicines designed to treat nerve pain combined with a range of other therapies.

-You will be fitted with a compression garment to help with swelling.
+You will be fitted with a compression garment around the stump to help with swelling.
 You will need to wear this every day and take it off at bedtime.
 Make sure you wash your compression garments regularly and follow your medical team’s instructions to look after the stump.

 Your physiotherapist and occupational therapist will work out a rehabilitation program to help you return to work and other activities.
 The program will start a few days after surgery and will help you manage independently, for example by teaching you how to get in and out of a wheelchair.
 You may then progress to an exercise program and learn how to use your prosthetic limb if you have one.